(photo by Raymond Cebula)

 NEWS:

-"Flown!" is included in NEST, the Twiggs Gallery Summer Exhibit, Boscawen, New Hampshire.
+My work is included in When Pigs Fly, the Twiggs Gallery Summer Exhibit, Boscawen, New Hampshire.

 Sam